jkkawano/jkawano-cs376/aboutme.md

 title: About me
 ---

-Hi, my name is Julia Kawano.
-I am a senior majoring in Computer Science.
+Hi, my name is Julia